benchristel/refactoring-workshop/autoclop/docs/duplicated-code.md

 contains more indirection, and there's still duplication of the reference to `greeting`.
-True, it's now less likely that the email and slack messages will get out of sync, but it's harder to know what behavior will be affected by changes to `greeting`, because of the indirection.
+True, it's now less likely that the email and slack messages will get out of sync, but it's harder to see what behavior will be affected by changes to the message string, because of the indirection.

+## Applying the Flocking Rules

 Here's a refactoring that *does* completely remove the
 duplication: